HomeHubTech/.github/README.md

 # Overview
-Welcome to the official GitHub Wiki for HomeHub Tech!
-This wiki is a central repository detailing information for our products, process, and more!
+Welcome to the mini GitHub Wiki for HomeHub Tech!
+This wiki is designed to serve as a quick reference for our lightning round.

 # Purpose
 This Wiki is designed to:

-* Share our vision for smart homes as well as what inspired us.
-* Provide transparency regarding our values and ethics.
-* Give insight into our marketing plans.
-* Introduce our team.
-* Describe our long-term strategy.
+* Briefly cover lightning round topics as required by our class.
+* Will discuss specific points from each item.

 # Getting Started
 To get the most out of this Wiki:

+* If you aren't a group 3 member doing a flash presentation, you don't want to be here!
-* Click on the Wiki link at the top or click [here](https://github.com/HomeHubTech/.github/wiki) !
+* Click on the Wiki link at the top or click [here](https://github.com/HomeHubTech/.github/wiki) to go to the actual wiki!
 * Contribute or provide feedback!

 # About HomeHub Tech